learninguser/notes/Day63.md

 ## Helm charts

-- So far in Docker and K8s:
+- So far with Docker and K8s:
-  1. Building and pushing the image
+  1. Build and push the image
-  2. Manifest and how to run the image
+  2. Configure the image through manifest files to run them inside pods
 - When ever there is new version, we can build and release the docker image using CI
 - But we need to edit and apply the manifest files manually i.e. enter the latest version information in it
 - Generally, we keep the important files aside and edit only required fields i.e. configuration information
 - To maintain DRY principle standards, we should be able to pass the required parameters to the function
 - To serve this purpose, we use Helm i.e.
-  1. Parameterise the K8s manifest files
+  1. Parameterise (i.e. templatise) the K8s manifest files
   2. Its the Kubernetes Package manager

 ### Installation of Helm